 The Difference Between a Square and a Rectangle

-Look at the shape of each and say the are different.
+Look at the shape of each and say how they are different.
 Use a ruler or measuring tape to measure each side.
 The conclusion is that the square has equal sides and the rectangle does not have four equal sides.

 Helps with reading and math skills through discriminating shapes, size and dimensions.